keinen87/3_bars/README.md

 # Quickstart

-Before start to look for the nearest bars you may to download bars.json file from this repository to script folder Launch on Linux(Python 3.5) or Windows as simple
+Before start to look for the nearest bars you may put json file to script folder Launch on Linux(Python 3.5) or Windows as simple

 ```bash